-1 No restriction on after transition, all replacement animals must be organic from last third of gestation. any given farm must end transition at the same time, and after transition, all replacement animals must be organic from last third of gestation.
-Starting a new dairy farm Producer who previously transitioned a herd, stopped farming, and is starting a new dairy farm farmers who had previously transitioned a herd, stopped farming (sold the cows), and would now like to transition in a new herd - he/she could transition in a new distinct herd or buy conventional animals and continuously transition them. transition is tied to a "producer," and he/she used that one time with the previous herd, this dairy farmer would need to purchase only transitioned or last third organic cows to start the dairy again.
-However , if the dairy farmer establishes a distinct business structure or "person" (e.g.,, LLC), then the new distinct business structure could transition in a new conventional herd. would be considered a new certified operation with a distinct OSP, and the operation would be eligible for a one-time herd transition on this "new" dairy farm, regardless of whether they transitioned a previous herd.
+T after transition, all replacement animals must be organic from last third of gestation. any given farm must end transition at the same time, and after transition, all replacement animals must be organic from last third of gestation.
+Producer who previously transitioned a herd, stopped farming, and is starting a new dairy farm No restriction on farmers who had previously transitioned a herd, stopped farming (sold the cows), and would now like to transition in a new herd - he/she could transition in a new distinct herd or buy conventional animals and continuously transition them.
+Since one-time transition is tied to a "producer," and he/she used that one time with the previous herd, this dairy farmer would need to purchase only transitioned or last third organic cows to start the dairy again.
+However, if the dairy farmer establishes a distinct business structure or "person" (e.g.,, LLC), then the new distinct business structure could transition in a new conventional herd.
+Starting a new dairy farm would be considered a new certified operation with a distinct OSP, and the operation would be eligible for a one-time herd transition on this "new" dairy farm, regardless of whether they transitioned a previous herd.
 Producer who purchases an existing organic dairy farm that has completed transition Allowed to bring on additional conventional replacements and transition them provided the previous dairy farm had not transitioned a distinct herd.
-The new producer would be allowed to continue to milk the existing organic herd and to undergo a one- time transition to grow or replace the herd.
+The new producer would be allowed to continue to milk the existing organic herd and to undergo a one-time transition to grow or replace the herd.
 After such a transition, all replacement animals must be organic from the last third of gestation.
 The new producer would be establishing a new "certified operation" with its own new OSP and, accordingly, would be allowed to continue to milk the existing organic herd and to undergo a one-time transition to grow or replace the herd.
 After such a transition, all replacement animals must be organic from the last third of gestation.
+Heifer-Rea ring Operations (Pro posed definition of "dair Producer with a heifer- rearing operation Allowed to continuously bring in conventional heifers and Producers cannot transition dairy animals unless they meet the proposed production

+transition to organic dairy production definition of a "dairy farm," AND producers

+dairy production are only allowed one

+transition, so

+continuous transition

+of heifers would be

+prohibited

+Cow-Calf Operation ns (Proposed treatme nt and consideration of " Breeder Stock")

+Inconsistent Proposed regulations OTA white paper calls for

-Heifer-Rearing Operations (Proposed definition of "dairy farm") Producer with a heifer- rearing operation Allowed to continuously bring in conventional Producers cannot transition dairy animals unless they meet the proposed heifers and transition to organic dairy production definition of a "dairy farm," AND producers are only allowed one transition, so continuous transition of heifers would be prohibited Cow-Calf Operatio Producer with a cow-calf operation that only manages breeder stock organically from last third of gestation through weaning of organic young stock Inconsistent allowances currently with beef operations who manage breeder stock organically from last third of gestation through weaning of organic young stock and then rotate breeder nt and consideration of ' Proposed regulations indicate that NOP does not have authority over management of breeder stock outside of the last third of gestation and nursing of young organic stock 'Breeder Stock") OTA white paper calls for NOP to develop regulations that prevent breeder stock from rotating in and out of organic management stock back to conventional production
+Producer with a cow-calf operation that only manages breeder stock organically from last third of gestation through weaning of organic young stock allowances currently with beef operations who manage breeder stock organically from last third of gestation through weaning of organic young stock and then rotate breeder stock back to conventional indicate that NOP does not have authority over management of breeder stock outside of the last third of gestation and nursing of young organic stock NOP to develop regulations that prevent breeder stock from rotating in and out of organic management